DavidRdgz/multree/README.md

   virginica       0          2        49
 ```

 So we see that our support vector tree classifies.
+An interesting note is to compare this performance with a traditional suppport vector machine.

 ### Plotting